ibm-cloud-docs/speech-to-text/input.md

 With the HTTP interfaces, the service always transcribes the entire audio stream before sending any results.
 The results can include multiple `transcript` elements to indicate phrases that are separated by pauses.
 Concatenate the `transcript` elements to assemble the complete transcript.

-To preserve system resources when you stream audio data, the service enforces timeouts.
-The service can terminate a request if

--   The request is initiated but the service receives no audio.
--   The service detects an extended period of silence in the audio.

-For more information about timeouts and how to work around them, see [Timeouts](#timeouts).
+The service enforces timeouts on a streaming session.
+It can terminate a streaming session if it detects an extended period of silence or receives no audio during a 30-second period.
+For more information about timeouts and how to avoid them, see [Timeouts](#timeouts).

 ### Audio transmission example
 {: #transmissionExample}